 Frequently Asked Questions

 - How should items be removed and picked up?

 - The core of a department's plan is deciding how to distribute equipment approved for removal.
-Coordination with various stakeholders (IT, Building Operations, Security), and consideration of the workforce size is necssary for success.
-Appointments are strongly encouaged to minimize occupants within buildings and maintain a smooth and orderly system.
+Coordination with various stakeholders (IT, Building Operations, Security), and consideration of the workforce size is necessary for success.
+Appointments are strongly encouraged to minimize occupants within buildings and maintain a smooth and orderly system.

 - What do I do if an employee cannot pick up their equipment?

-- Purchasing has an agreement in place with CPM One Source to provide moving services from campus to an employee's remote work location.
-See related links for information on preparing A Class PO's for home equipment delivery.
+- Purchasing has an agreement in place with CPM One Source to provide moving services between an employee's remote work location and campus.

 - Can employees take any furniture home?